There are several ways to receive discounts on diabetes medications if you are un-insured or under insured.

-Controlling the “ABCs of diabetes” — A1C, blood pressure and cholesterol levels — is difficult enough, but when you add that second C — costly medications — it’s easy to see how one’s levels can spiral out of control quickly.
+Controlling the “ABCs of diabetes” — A1C, blood pressure, and cholesterol levels — is difficult enough, but when you add that second C — costly medications — it’s easy to see how one’s levels can spiral out of control quickly.

 According to the American Diabetes Association, for the 30 million people living with diabetes in the U.S., health care costs are more than double (2.3 times) the costs of those without diabetes.
 This is due to the ever-increasing costs of medications to treat diabetes and the chronic conditions that often accompany the disease, namely high blood pressure and high cholesterol.
 In fact, between 2002 and 2013, the cost of insulin has tripled, and newer cholesterol- and blood pressure-lowering medication costs are also on the rise.

 Now, consider that in the U.S., more than 2 million children and adults living with diabetes do not have access to health insurance, and millions more are in high-deductible plans that can require high out-of-pocket costs.
-Lack of access to diabetes medications can lead to avoidable doctor visits, hospitalizations, amputations and even death.
+Lack of access to diabetes medications can lead to avoidable doctor visits, hospitalizations, amputations, and even death.

-First, shop around.
+Shop around.
 Medication prices can vary greatly by pharmacy.

-Third, explore pharmaceutical assistance programs.
+Explore pharmaceutical assistance programs.
 Most pharmaceutical companies also offer financial assistance programs to persons who have trouble affording their medications and supplies.
 Eligibility and details will vary.

 By doing some research into these types of programs and databases, it may be possible to find diabetes medication discounts and save money every year, while controlling your diabetes.